jscad/OpenJSCAD.org/README.md

 That's all for now,

-Rene K. Mueller, Jeff Gay, Mark Moissette & JSCAD Organization
+Rene K. Mueller, Jeff Gay, Mark Moissette and JSCAD Organization